Access to Information at SCU

-- authorising and encouraging the proactive release of government information by agencies
+- Authorising and encouraging the proactive release of government information by each Government agency;

-- giving members of the public an enforceable right to access government information
+- Providing members of the public an enforceable right to access government information; and

 GIPA Act application to SCU